 Full-length stand: detachable; allows you to operate with the splitter at waist height without the splitter taking up valuable workspace on a work surface.
 Electric log splitters with such features are convenient but also comfortable.

 Using your tractor, you can move a large log splitter through rugged terrain without pulling a trailer.
 These wood splitters are attached to your tractor’s 3-point hitch, allowing you to put its hydraulics to work.
-Why not use it to assist in the operation of the log splitter as well?
+Why not use it to assist in the operation of the log splitter?

 A 3-point log splitter can deliver 13-31 tonnes of force, making it an excellent choice for splitting large logs.
-In some cases, a three-point log splitter can be used with Category 1, 2, or 3 hitches, depending on the model.
+Sometimes, a three-point log splitter can be used with Category 1, 2, or 3 hitches, depending on the model.

-Listed below are the characteristics to look for when searching for the ideal model for you.
+Below are the characteristics to look for for the ideal model for you.

 Log splitters with three points of hydraulic and PTO power